4 Billboard Analysis

 Again, in our case (as we work toward finding the performer with most appearances) we want to summarize the number of rows, and there is a function for that: n().
 (Think “number of observations”.)
 Every row in the data is an appearance … we just need to count how many rows have each performer.

-But first, to show how this works, we’ll count all the rows in our data.
+So lets do this with our Hot100 data.
+We’ll use summarize to count all the rows in our data.
 Let’s write the code and run it, then I’ll explain:

 1. Set up a new section with a Markdown headline, text and explain you are looking for most appearances.